Skip to product information

 Product Information Chevron Down Chevron Forward

-Jubilee is an award-winning 226 g (8 oz) golden-orange fruit have a mild non-acid flavor.
-Large, globular and smooth with a meaty thick-walled interior.
+Jubilee is an award-winning 226 g (8 oz) golden-orange fruit have a mild non-acid flavour.

 Indeterminate - staking is required.